ucsd-cse29/fa25/src/week6/lab6.md

 	rm $(TARGET) $(OBJS)
 ```

-Here, we make extensive use of variables for the ultimate target (`one_list`) and its prerequisite object files (`one_list.o` and `linked_list.o`) so that we can easily use these strings in multiple places, e.g. in both the compile command and in the `rm` command.
+Here, we make extensive use of variables for the ultimate target (`adders`) and its prerequisite object files (`adders.o` and `main.o`) so that we can easily use these strings in multiple places, e.g. in both the compile command and in the `rm` command.
 Examine this Makefile and feel free to ask your groupmates, tutors, or TA about anything unclear.

 ## Makefile Challenge